martin-martin/teachflow/README.md

 ### Student Roster

-Students are managed in `backend/data/students.json`:
+Students are currently managed in `backend/data/students.json`, placeholder meant for hooking into an existing teaching system, such as Moodel or WebUNTIS:

 ```json
 [